melikhovyy/Course03Assignment/README.md

 **CodeBook.md**
 This file contains code book to describes the variables, the data, and any transformations or work that were performed to clean up the data.

+**ATidyDataset.csv**
+This file contains a resultant tidy data set.

+**columnNames.txt**
+This file containg a list of columns to be used with the resultant tidy data set.